dynalogix/USB-HID-Treadmill-Hack/README.md

 * new workout program (see heart checkbox) where we can specify a lower and upper target HR, and a (maximum) time between adjustments parameter (seconds)
 * new graph showing heart rate vs. speed vs. incline
 * workout screenshot and summary data is automatically saved into selected folder ("log dir path") a PNG and a TXT file is created with timestamp as filename
+* upon pressing "START" we can now turn on the treadmill via webhook using a smart switch

 **Summary data example:** (e.g. 2023-01-19 18.46.txt, see 2023-01-19 18.46.png above)